frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-15-beyond_uml.md

 ## Exit Event Parameters

-Though not as common an operation as sending data to the next state, Frame enables sending data upon exit to the current state as well:
+Though not as common an operation as sending data forward to the next state, Frame also enables sending data to the exit event hander of the current state as well:

 `(<exit_argument_list>) -> $NewState`